 Hubspot User Group Meeting March 2018 - London HUG

-This is the transcript of a talk given by Ian Redmond, tropical field biologist and conservationist.
+This is the transcript of a talk given by Ian Redmond, a tropical field biologist and conservationist.
 The talk was given at the HubSpot User Group meeting in March 2018.
-It was organised by Whitehat, a HubSpot Platinum partner and a leading marketing agency in London.
+It was organised by Whitehat, a HubSpot Diamond solutions partner and a leading marketing agency in London.

 Ian Redmond, biologist and conservationist